 Cloud migration with hardening

-SaaS provider migrated from dedicated server to AWS, including security hardening and CSPM baseline.
+A SaaS provider migrated from a dedicated server to AWS, including security hardening and a CSPM baseline.

 Interface modernization, IaC foundation, CI/CD pipeline for a mechanical-engineering ERP.